Race to find dozens trapped in southwest China landslide

 The pre-dawn landslide buried 18 homes and sparked the evacuation of more than 200 people when it struck in Zhenxiong County, Yunnan province early Monday.

-State news agency Xinhua said rescue workers are now in a “race against time” to find those missing after a night of sub-zero temperatures.
+More than 24 hours since the disaster, state news agency Xinhua said rescue workers are now in a “race against time” to find those still missing, after a night of sub-zero temperatures.

 “Search and rescue efforts persisted through the night,” firefighter Li Shenglong told Xinhua.

-The agency quoted Wu Junyao, director of the natural resources and planning bureau of Zhaotong, as saying the disaster “resulted from a collapse in the steep cliff area atop the slope”.
+Wu Junyao, director of the natural resources and planning bureau of Zhaotong, told the agency that the disaster “resulted from a collapse in the steep cliff area atop the slope”.

 Two hundred rescue workers have been dispatched to the scene as well as dozens of fire engines and other equipment.